ITManagerCOH/security-policies/testing/index.md

 ### Infrastructure changes

-Changes to Tailscale’s production infrastructure should be tested where possible.
+Changes to GEOGO’s production infrastructure should be tested where possible.

 Where possible, infrastructure should be implemented ‘as code’, so that it can be reviewed, approved, and tested as other code changes are.